 Risk factors are those associated with stress of the sow and with conditions that lead to bacterial multiplication and subsequent endotoxemia.
 Such factors are numerous and are linked with different entities (eg, cystitis, metritis, vaginitis, constipation, mastitis).

 PPDS is seen almost exclusively within the first 3 days after farrowing.
 Associated signs are numerous and vary from herd to herd, as well as within herds.
-PPDS is commonly associated with fat sow syndrome, prolonged farrowings, and a high postpartum fever.
+PPDS is commonly associated with fat sow syndrome, prolonged farrowings, large litter sizes, and a high postpartum fever.
 Management practices reported in herds with a high incidence of PPDS include too much manual intervention during parturition or too many parenteral injections to sows (antibiotics, oxytocin, prostaglandins) or piglets (mainly antibiotics).
+Moving pregnant sows to the farrowing facilities ≤4 days before the expected farrowing, and feeding sows ad lib during lactation also should be considered risk factors.
 Piglet losses are due to emaciation or diarrhea (or both), as a consequence of poor nutrition during the first few days postpartum.

 Treatment and Control

-Systemic or local therapeutic intervention (antibiotics, NSAID) can sometimes be helpful but only on a short-term basis.
+Systemic or local therapeutic intervention (antibiotics, NSAIDs) can sometimes be helpful but only on a short-term basis.
 Flunixin meglumine may help to counteract the effects of endotoxins.
-However, if used longterm, a dependence on antibiotics for puerperal fevers, acute mastitis, vaginitis, endometritis, or neonatal diarrhea can develop rapidly.
+Antimicrobial treatment is usually prescribed before susceptibility can be tested.
+A broad-spectrum antibiotic is therefore recommended.
+However, if antibiotics are used longterm, a dependence on them for puerperal fevers, acute mastitis, vaginitis, endometritis, or neonatal diarrhea can develop rapidly and lead to multiresistant bacterial infections.
 Oxytocin or prostaglandins (or both) can be useful in cases of prolonged farrowing or postpartum endometritis.
-By far the most effective method is to cross-foster the piglets from affected to normal sows.
-Oxytocin (5–10 U/sow) is occasionally effective in reestablishing lactation if used 4–5 times at 2- to 3-hr intervals.
+By far the most effective method is to cross-foster the piglets from affected to healthy sows, as long as the health status of the litters are equivalent.
+Oxytocin (5–10 U/sow) is occasionally effective in reestablishing lactation if used 4 or 5 times at 2- to 3-hr intervals.
 In herds in which PPDS is a significant problem, incidence may be reduced by inducing parturition with prostaglandin F2α; this results in rapid induction of labor and dilatation of the teats for a shorter period of time.
+However, the amelioration is not constant among herds and depends on farm circumstances.

 As many risk factors as possible should be identified and corrected or minimized.
 Systematic manual interventions during farrowing or uterine washings should be limited to only those that are necessary.
 There is no clear evidence that vaccines have a beneficial effect.
 Good sanitation tends to decrease the incidence of mastitis in the sow and diarrhea in the piglets, but PPDS is also common in herds in overall good health and with a high level of hygiene.

 For chronic mastitis, use of partially slatted farrowing pens and cleaning with disinfectants between batches of sows in the farrowing and breeding areas may be helpful.
-Cutting or grinding the piglets' teeth after farrowing is not considered a good tool to control chronic mastitis.
-Indeed, it can lead to a high prevalence of mastitis, possibly caused by changes in the oral flora of the piglets.
+Cutting or grinding the piglets' teeth after farrowing is not considered a good way to control chronic mastitis.
+Indeed, it can lead to a high prevalence of mastitis, possibly caused by changes in the oral flora of the piglets or the failure of piglets to suckle as a result of sore mouths from careless cutting of teeth.